Does Original Medicare Cover Walkers?

 When Does Medicare Pay for Walkers?

-Medicare pays for walkers and other durable medical equipment when they are deemed medically necessary by your physician.
+When does Medicare cover walkers?
+Simply put, Medicare pays for walkers and other durable medical equipment when they are deemed medically necessary by your physician.

 Additionally, Medicare will only cover its portion of the costs if your health care provider and equipment supplier participate in Medicare.
 This means that they accept Medicare reimbursement as payment in full for their services or for the walker.